eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- A deep understanding of Data flow, Database and data transformation principles (Big data and object storage concepts knowledge considered a major asset).
 	- Knowledge of big data environment is an asset (Kafka, Databricks, Vertica, Others)
 + skill set:
-	- Undertake analysis to monitor and report key performance indicators (KPI’s)
+	- Undertake analysis to monitor and report key performance indicators (KPI's)
 	- Building out our KPI Dashboards for monitoring game performance
 	- Design, run, analyse and report on A/B tests
 	- Experience with business intelligence software like Tableau, Looker etc